Specialists and Care Centers

 Cutaneous Lymphoma Clinic

-The Northwestern Medicine Cutaneous Lymphoma Clinic offers a weekly multispecialty approach to patients with cutaneous T or B-cell lymphomas.
+The Northwestern Medicine Cutaneous Lymphoma Clinic, located in Arkes Pavilion at Northwestern Memorial Hospital, offers a multispecialty approach to patients with cutaneous T or B-cell lymphomas.

 The group has expertise in the diagnosis and treatment of cutaneous lymphomas, offering the latest diagnostic techniques, including sophisticated clone-specific gene scan analysis and comprehensive panels of flow cytometry and immunophenotyping.